Brass Sink Design Ideas: Styles, Finishes & Inspiration

 Should I lacquer a brass sink?

 Lacquer reduces maintenance but can chip in high-traffic bowls.
-Many clients prefer unlacquered living brass.
+Most clients prefer unlacquered living brass for easy spot refinishing.

-Butler tends to be wider and deeper; Belfast typically slightly smaller/deeper with a different apron profile.
+Butler typically wider and deeper; Belfast generally slightly smaller in width but deeper with a distinct apron profile.

 Can you integrate drainers and upstands?